google/exposure-notifications-server/docs/design/verification_protocol.md

 The current exposure notifications publication protocol only has the ability to authenticate that a request came from a mobile device via the vendor specific device attestation protocols.
-This doesn't give us the ability to certify that the diagnosis came from a trusted (by the server) public health authority in the jurisdiction.
+This doesn't provide a way to certify that the diagnosis came from a trusted (by the server) public health authority in the jurisdiction.